youngjustin/market-nation/README.md

 (make sure path is correct for current installed version) or just use tasks within IntelliJ since gradle knows how to find toolchains in the IDE.

+### Docker

+Docker Composer is used to run this Java application, MySQL and RabbitMQ.

+After building this application (`./gradlew bootJar`), run the container with `docker compose up`